 Additionally, for spherical particles like stratospheric aerosol only four unique terms are needed since P11=P22 and P33=P44.
-Aerosol scattering is modeled by Mie theory (Mie, 1908), for which several standard codes have been developed to calculate scattering cross sections and phase matrices based on the particle size distribution and index of refraction (e.g. Wiscombe, ???).
+Aerosol scattering is modeled by Mie theory (Mie, 1908), for which several standard codes have been developed to calculate scattering cross sections and phase matrices based on the particle size distribution and index of refraction (e.g. Wiscombe, 1980).
 A full derivation can be found in van de Hulst (1957).

 The basic polarization state of the scattered light in the earth’s atmosphere can be understood by first considering a single scattering event of the randomly polarized incoming sunlight in a molecular atmosphere.
-It can be easily seen from the form of the Rayleigh phase matrix (Eq 4) that a single scattering event causes the sky to develop a distinct polarization at a scattering angle of 90 degrees from the incoming solar beam.
+It can be easily seen from the form of the Rayleigh phase matrix (Eq.
+(4)) that a single scattering event causes the sky to develop a distinct polarization at a scattering angle of 90 degrees from the incoming solar beam.
 The scattered sunlight is linearly polarized in the horizontal orientation, which is parallel to the horizon and gradually becomes fully randomly polarized at scattering angles of 0 and 180 degrees, i.e. forward and backscatter respectively.
 If multiple scattering events are taken into account, the degree of polarization is decreased at 90 degrees scattering angle, and also does not become completely randomly polarized at forward and backscatter.
 Simulations with the forward model described below show that at 90 degrees scattering angle, the degree of linear polarization is approximately 95%.
 Furthermore, this polarized effect is strongest at longer wavelengths (1500 nm) and decreases, on average by 10%, as the wavelength become shorter (500 nm).
 As the scattering angle decreases or increases from 90 degrees, the degree of linear polarization decreases to approximately 20% for backscatter and 30% for a scattering angle of 45 degrees.

 For an atmosphere that contains both the molecular air density as well as a typical background state burden of stratospheric sulfate aerosol, both Rayleigh and Mie scattering occur in a weighted fraction according to the optical depth of air and aerosol.
 Compared to the pure Rayleigh scattering case, a decrease in the degree of horizontal polarization occurs for wavelengths from 500 to 1250 nm, and interestingly from 1250 to 1500 nm the opposite occurs.
 This is due to the changing fraction of scattering from air and aerosol as the Rayleigh scattering cross section falls off much more quickly with wavelength than the aerosol cross section.
 These changes are present for all scattering angles.
 The observed change in linear polarization is approximately 7% for the typical background state, but it varies depending on aerosol loading and microphysical parameters of the aerosol.